WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20240122-implementation_plan_moderation_metrics.md

 monitor the performance and effectiveness of the content moderation pipeline.

-These metrics can be helpful for visualising both the accuracy and volume of incoming reports, and the speed and volume of our response to these reports.
+These metrics can be helpful for visualising both the accuracy and volume of incoming reports, and the speed and volume of our decisions about these reports.

 ## Expected Outcomes